-In the age of social media activism, postnatal bodies are controversial.
+In the age of social media activism, postpartum exercise and postnatal bodies are controversial.
 The pressure to “bounce back” seems to be equalled only by the pressure to not get fit too quickly.
 For anyone with a profile, it’s a tricky line to tread, but even amongst friends and family, your postnatal body can be met with grossly unhelpful expectations and opinions.
 “It’s hugely personal,” says Tori Clapham, owner and director of Peaches Pilates.
 “The pressure for women to ‘get their body back’ needs to be totally removed.
 Instead we should encourage mums to learn and recover in their own time.
 Besides, your body isn’t ‘lost’, it’s in a transitory state.
 It has just accomplished an incredible feat, and needs the right love, care, nutrition and movement to continue the journey.”

 Through Peaches Pilates, Tori has built a studio (online and in Sydney’s Bondi, Maroubra and Cronulla) that celebrates women’s bodies, especially in their postpartum form.
 She understands the huge impact of pregnancy and birth, respects the limitations it brings, and formulates tailored exercises that can enable an enjoyable return to physical function.
 With such a great outlook, deep knowledge and niche passion for educating women on ab separation (she’s even written an ebook about it), we asked Tori to answer all our postnatal workout qs.
 May this help you to feel positive, not pressured, postnatal.

 What are the best physical goals to have postpartum?